 The Ray Knight Field Trip Fund helps offset admission and transportation costs to schools in Idaho, by evaluating the needs of Idaho's Title One schools.

 Student admission cost for all field trips is based on the percentage of students that qualify for free or reduced lunch.
 Schools that have over 40% of students that qualify for free or reduced lunch will receive \$2 off admission costs, covered by the Ray Knight Field Trip Fund.
 Additionally, all schools, can apply for bus funding support through the Ray Knight Field Trip Fund.
 Funding is awarded on a first come, first served basis and is subject to availability.

 TRAVELING TRUNKS

 The traveling trunk program provides an extension for the museum and its programming across Idaho, increasing access to objects, documents, photographs, and other primary sources.
 Thanks to the generosity of the Minidoka National Historic Site, the Laura Moore Cunningham Foundation, and the Governor's Lewis and Clark Trail Committee, traveling trunks are currently offered free of charge to Idaho teachers.

 GUIDED TOURS

 Idaho State Historical Society destination sites offer guided tour programs to the public where trained guides provide additional context to further visitors' connection to Idaho's rich and diverse history.

 Additional resources and public programming are built around guided tour content, like wayfinding companion books, exhibit catalogs and online exhibitions, and ISHS educational curriculum.
-NATIONAL HISTORY DAY IN IDAHO

-National History Day in Idaho (NHD) is a year-long student-led academic program focused on historical research, interpretation, and creative expression for 4th-12th grade students across Idaho.
+program focused on historical research, interpretation, and creative expression for 4th-12th grade students across Idaho.
 By participating in NHD, students become writers, filmmakers, web designers, playwrights and artists as they create unique contemporary expressions of history.
 The experience culminates in a series of competitions at the local and state levels and an annual national contest in June.

 Students who participate in NHD build skills that are key to success in college, career, and citizenship.
 NHD teaches critical thinking, writing, and research skills.
 They learn to speak publicly, collaborate with team members, communicate ideas effectively with diverse audiences, manage their time, and persevere through challenges.
-CAPITOL CURATION PROGRAM